linuxbandit/terraform-with-tfsec/README.md

 # Terraform and Tfsec

 Utility to have both in the same container.
-For use with [CI templates](https://github.com/jobtome-labs/ci-templates/).
+For use with [CI templates](https://github.com/jobtome-labs/ci-templates/), hence it contains `bash`.

 `tfsec` is a project by liamg, see [here](https://github.com/liamg/tfsec)

 The tag of this repo refers to the **terraform version**.

+Note: in order to keep backwards compatibility with the already-published tag `0.12.24`, the bash variant will be tagged `0.12.24-bash`.
+From next version onwards, the tag will be again only the tf version.

 ### Versions
 |||